codehroll/codepath-prework/README.md

 - [ ] Users are see a screen with three labels and a button
 - [ ] Tapping the button changes the screen color to a random color

-## App Brainstorming (Step 4)
+## App Brainstorming

-My favorite 3-5 applications and identify 2-3 features that make them your favorite app.
-It's okay if features repeat on different apps
+My favorite 3-5 applications and 2-3 features.
 1.Instagram(people can post)
-2.Maps(people can locate and find a way) 3.Podcasts(people can review multiple casts online)
+2.Maps(people can locate and find multiple ways to a destination) 3.Podcasts(people can review multiple casts online)

 I want to build an App for people to meditation.
 It can record the time people have spent.